Back to Blog

 My practice is structured around the criteria above, not as marketing but as the actual operating model.

-I'm based in Boca Raton and see patients throughout Palm Beach County, including Delray Beach, Boynton Beach, Palm Beach Gardens, Wellington, and Highland Beach.
-House calls are standard across the county.
+Where I see patients.
+I'm based in Boca Raton and see patients throughout Palm Beach County, including Delray Beach, Boynton Beach, Wellington, and Highland Beach, plus the northern edge of Broward County: Deerfield Beach and Parkland.
+House calls are standard across the service area.

 How to evaluate any concierge practice